efi1/AtlassianProject/README.md

 "conftest.py" calls these file and load the data, which the tests utilize afterwords.

 ## About the web client;
-it resides under src.we.clients.
+it resides under src.we.clients (web_client.py).
 All other related code resides under src.web.
+There are several other clients, which support the entire logic.
+The  base_elements.py is more important than the other and support the web client with some additional logic, which helps to find the elements, to wait for elements, to wrap calls coming from the client and to add them an additional functionality.
-The client uses a wrapper - called "alerts_handling" (which resides in the base_elements.py) and which function as an alerts/popus mitigatgor as well it returns True/False upon success/failure -> therefore it is also usable for validation.
+The client uses a wrapper - called "alerts_handling" (which resides in the base_elements.py) and which functions as an alerts/popus mitigatgor as well it returns True/False upon success/failure -> therefore it is also usable for validation.

 ## The API uses OAuth 2.0
 You will need both refresh_token and client_secret to instantiate the api client.

 ## API Client
-  - The client resides under src.api.client.
+  - The client resides under src.api.client (ManageActivities.py)
   - All api code placed under src.api.
+  - The file handle_token.py (under src.api.clients), is called by the api client and responsible for getting a new access token which is need fot the api secured connection.
   - The client has various REST requests which response the requested functionality as described in the assignment.
   - Each function is responsible for a specific action - create, delete, list.
   - Some of them uses data files which resides under src.api.rest_data.